Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Observation, data reduction and spectral analysis

 \subsection{Observation by the GMRT}

-The GMRT is consists of 30 fully steerable antennas, each of which has 45 meter diameter.
-Of the 30 antennas, 16 are in a nearly `Y' shaped array and remaining 14 antennas are randomly distributed within the one-kilometre area to enhance the sensitivity to extended emission.
-During the time of observations of the current paper, GMRT operated in five frequency bands centred at 151 MHz, 244 MHz, 325 MHz, 614 MHz and from 1000 to 1450 MHz.
-GMRT observations were done in 153, 240, 325 and 606 MHz.
+The GMRT consists of 30 fully steerable antennas, each of which has a 45-meter diameter.
+Among the 30 antennas, 16 are located in a nearly `Y' shaped array, and the remaining 14 antennas are randomly distributed within about one-kilometre diameter to improve the sensitivity for extended emission.
+During the time of observations for the current paper, GMRT operated in five frequency bands centred at 151 MHz, 244 MHz, 325 MHz, 614 MHz, and from 1000 to 1450 MHz.
+GMRT observations were made at 153, 240, 325, and 606 MHz.

-The observations details, including frequency of observation, phase calibrator and observation date are tabulated in Table \ref{obs-log}.
-The observing bandwidth used was 32 MHz except for 153 MHz observation.
-Six MHz bandwidth was used for 153 MHz observation.
-The basic integration time used was $16.9$ seconds.
+The observation details, including frequency of observation, phase calibrator, observation date, and source observation time, are tabulated in Table \ref{obs-log}.
+The observed bandwidth used was 32 MHz, except for the 153 MHz observation.
+Six MHz of bandwidth was used for the 153 MHz observation.
+The basic integration time used was 16.9 seconds.

+The Astronomical Image Processing System ({\tt AIPS})\footnote{http://www.aips.nrao.edu} was used for the reduction of the data. \cite{Pe13} flux density scale was used.
+Perley \& Butler scale is based on the absolute flux density measurements determined by combining flux density ratios between a group of potential calibrators and the planet Mars by the VLA.
+According to observations, the radio sources 3C 123, 3C 196, 3C 286, and 3C 295 exhibit minimal variation, at a level of less than approximately 5\% over a century, across a wide range of frequencies from 1 to 50 GHz.
+This makes them excellent candidates as reference standards for measuring the flux density of other radio sources \citep{Pe13}.

-The Astronomical Image Processing System ({\tt AIPS})\footnote{http://www.aips.nrao.edu} was used for reduction of the data. \cite{Pe13} flux density scale is used.
-While calibrating the data, bad data were removed at various stages.
-The data for antennas with high errors in antenna-based solutions were examined and flagged over certain time ranges.
-Some baselines were flagged based on closure errors on the bandpass calibrator.
-Channel and time based flagging for data points corrupted by RFI were done using a median filter with a 6$\sigma$ threshold.
-Residual errors above 5$\sigma$ were also flagged after a few rounds of imaging and self-calibration.
-The system temperature ($T_{sys}$) was found to vary with antenna and elevation.
-In the absence of regular $T_{sys}$ measurements for GMRT antennas, this correction was estimated from the residuals of corrected data concerning the model data.
-The final image was made after several rounds of phase-based self-calibration, and one round of amplitude-based self-calibration, where the data were normalized by the median gain for all the data.
+Time and channel-based flagging for data affected by radio frequency interference were performed using a 6$\sigma$ threshold median filter.
+Based on closure errors on the bandpass calibrator, a few baselines were removed.
+For certain time ranges, the data for antennas with high errors in antenna-based solutions was examined and removed.
+After a few rounds of imaging and self-calibration, residual errors above 5$\sigma$ were also flagged.
+The system temperature ($T_{sys}$) was discovered to vary with antenna and elevation.
+In the absence of regular $T_{sys}$ measurements for GMRT antennas, this correction was computed from the residuals of corrected data with respect to the model data.
+After that, the corrections were applied to the data.
+The final image was made after several rounds of phase-based self-calibration, and one round of amplitude-based self-calibration, where the data was normalised by the median gain for all the data.